Zhuang people: Languages

 The Zhuang have their own scriptures written in poetic form such as the Baeu Rodo.

 Sawndip literature

 The literate Zhuang had their own writing system, Sawndip (lit. 'uncooked script'), recording folk songs, operas, poems, scriptures, letters, contracts and court documents.
 The works include both entirely indigenous works and translations from Chinese, fact and fiction, religious texts and secular texts.

 Names

 While most Zhuang people have adopted standard Han Chinese names, some have distinct surnames only found amongst those of Zhuang descent such as "韦" (Wéi) and "覃" (Tán, but usually pronounced Qín).

-When comes to places, some village names in China have the prefix "板" (bǎn), which means "village" in Zhuang (e.g. 板塘, 板岭乡, 板帽, 板罕).
+Regarding place names, some village names in China have the prefix "板" (bǎn), which means "village" in Zhuang (e.g. 板塘, 板岭乡, 板帽, 板罕).

 Festivals

 The Buluotuo Festival is a three-day event that occurs in April during which singing and chanting take place.
 It sometimes parallels with another big festival across Guangxi, namely Sanyuesan.

 Genealogical fabrications and ethnic identity

 Many Zhuang people falsely claimed their paternal ancestors were Han Chinese from Huguang (Hubei and Hunan), Jiangnan who had migrated to Guangxi and Bouyei people in Guizhou also claimed Han Chinese Jiangnan paternal ancestry from Jiangsu.
-Bouyei people (Zhongjia) in Guizhou and Zhuang in Guangxi tried to claim false Han paternal ancestors in order to pass as Han people, with the Bouyei making genealogies with a Han ancestors and claimed their ancestors came from Jiangnan, Hubei and Hunan (Huguang) and Shandong.
+Bouyei people (Zhongjia) in Guizhou and Zhuang in Guangxi tried to claim false Han paternal ancestors in order to pass as Han people, with the Bouyei making genealogies with Han ancestors and claimed their ancestors came from Jiangnan, Hubei and Hunan (Huguang) and Shandong.
 The Zhuang also did this up to the 1950s and claimed their ancestors were northern Han Chinese and made fake genealogies to show it to escape marginalization and discrimination.
-The Communists made the Zhuang self identify as Zhuang and stop pretending to be Han.
+The Communists made the Zhuang self-identify as Zhuang and stop pretending to be Han.
 Many ethnic minority Zhuang families in southwest China including that of Tusi chieftains fabricated genealogies claiming their paternal ancestors were northern Han Chinese.
 Zhuang claimed fake Han ancestry in the Anping chiefdom.
 Zhuang adopted Han Chinese style ancestral halls, Han ideas like fang in their lineage rules and fake Han ancestors in their genealogies.